Hailey Clauson Puts Booty On Show In Yellow Thong Swimsuit

 Hailey Clauson has been posting a variety of professional and personal snaps to her Instagram feed as of late, and her newest share was of the latter.
-The update consisted of seven photos and a video and the model revealed that she enjoyed a day outside with her friends.
-In particular, the first two photos were notable, as they were of herself rocking a revealing swimsuit in a field.
+The update consisted of seven photos and a video, and in the caption, the model revealed that she recently enjoyed a day outside with her friends.
+In particular, the first two photos were notable, as they featured her rocking a revealing swimsuit in a field.
 Her toned figure, including her bare booty, were on show.

-She kicked it off with a photo of herself standing with her legs apart and her hands in front of her midriff.
+Hailey kicked it off with a photo of herself standing with her legs apart and her hands in front of her midriff.
 She tilted her head to the side and closed her eyes, seemingly soaking up the sunshine.
-Her one-piece was made of a shimmery fabric and it had thick straps, a scoop neckline, a high leg cut, and a thong-cut in the back.
+Her one-piece was made of a shimmery fabric and it had thick straps, a scoop neckline, a high leg cut, and a thong cut in the back.

 Hailey accessorized with a burnt red scarf in her hair, black sunglasses that she held in her hands, and a charm necklace that brought attention to her cleavage.
-She completed her look with a pair of brown boots, and her famous long legs were hard to miss.
+She completed her look with a pair of brown boots, and her famously long legs were hard to miss.

-In the second snap, she stood with her body angled towards the camera as she gazed ahead of herself with a flirty pout.
+In the second snap, the model stood with her body angled toward the camera as she gazed ahead of herself with a flirty pout.
 Her hair was brushed behind her shoulders and blew in the wind, and the revealing nature of her one-piece left her bare derrière on display.

-She stood in a tan field with lush green rolling hills in the backdrop.
+Hailey stood in a tan field with lush green rolling hills in the backdrop.
 The photos were taken on a sunny day with clear skies.

-In the rest of the photos and video, Hailey was spotted posing alongside friends and enjoying a swim.
+In the rest of the photos and the video, she posed alongside her friends and enjoyed a swim.

 The post has racked up over 5,800 likes so far, and her followers headed to the comments section with a variety of messages.